operio-dev/operio-whitepaper/docs/03_problem_validation_problem_impact.md

 ## Quantifying the AGI-ERP Gap Across Market Segments

 The numbers tell a story that every business leader recognizes but few have quantified with precision.
-Over the past 12 months, we've conducted the most comprehensive analysis of ERP inefficiencies ever undertaken, surveying 2,847 businesses across three continents and every major industry vertical.
+Over the past 12 months, we've conducted the most comprehensive analysis of ERP inefficiencies ever undertaken, surveying +500 businesses across three continents and every major industry vertical.
 What we discovered wasn't just confirmation of widespread dissatisfaction, it was evidence of a systematic crisis that transcends company size, industry, and geography.

 The data reveals something profound: while the symptoms vary by organization size, the underlying disease is universal.
-Whether you're a startup founder wrestling with QuickBooks limitations or a Fortune 500 CTO managing a SAP implementation that's three years behind schedule and $50 million over budget, you're suffering from the same fundamental problem.
+Whether you're a startup founder wrestling with QuickBooks limitations or a Fortune 500 CTO managing a SAP implementation that's three years behind schedule and $10 million over budget, you're suffering from the same fundamental problem.
 Your software was designed for a world where humans adapt to machines, not the inverse.

 This crisis has reached critical mass.
-As said before,the recent $75 million funding round for Manus AI, which achieved a $500 million valuation within months of launch, signals that institutional investors recognize the massive opportunity in AGI-native business solutions.
+As said in the previous chapters,the recent $75 million funding round for Manus AI, which achieved a $500 million valuation within months of launch, signals that institutional investors recognize the massive opportunity in AGI-native business solutions.
 However, our research reveals that while general-purpose AGI agents like Manus validate market appetite, enterprise organizations need domain-specific solutions that understand business complexity, regulatory requirements, and industry workflows that generic automation cannot address.

 ### SMB Segment: Where Every Hour Counts